 Take the no. 12 tram.
 Though shorter than no. 28’s route, this circular route is guaranteed to be less crowded.

 Lemony and smooth, pastéis de nata are a must for anyone with a sweet tooth.
 This egg tart pastry was invented by Catholic Monks looking for a way to use up egg yolks.
 Why did they have so many creamy yolks available?
 The egg whites were used for starching clothes.
 So, you have a monk’s crisp robe to thank for these delicious treats.

 Head straight to the source at Lisbon’s Pastéis de Belém, a pastry shop next to the Mosteiro dos Jeronimos monastery where the tarts originated.
 This store maintains a secret recipe, so its egg tarts are distinguished by the name pastéis de Belém.
-Pastéis de nata, however, can be found at bakeries throughout the country.
+Locals reassure us that pastéis de nata, however, can be found at bakeries throughout the country.

-In the medieval village of Sortelha, it’s easy to envision what it was like to live hundreds of years ago.
-Explore the town’s cobbled streets, Gothic stone houses and feudal castle—all enclosed by its fortified wall, it’s an amazingly-preserved relic of a long-lost time.
+Visiting the medieval village of Sortelha makes it easy to envision what life was like centuries ago.
+Explore the town’s cobbled streets, Gothic stone houses and feudal castle.
+Enclosed by the village's fortified wall, Sortelha is an amazingly-preserved relic of a long-lost time.
 Built by King Sancho II in the 13th century, the village’s castle protected Portugal’s eastern border from Spanish invaders.
-Climb to the top for a stellar view.
+Locals suggest climbing to the top for a stellar view.

 Another bonus of visiting Sortelha is the chance to see the diversity of Portugal’s landscape.
 With its thick granite buildings, the village blends in with the surrounding rocky outcrops—a far cry from the country’s sandy, palm-tree-lined coast.